Trillium-Technologies/benchlab-starter-kit/PARTICIPANT_CONTRACT.md

 The supplied `upload.sh` uses that value to return the completed forecast to Benchlab.
 Your container does not need AWS credentials.

 A successful run requires both the forecasting workflow to exit successfully and Benchlab to receive a valid forecast output.
 One without the other does not constitute a successful inference.

+## Quick pre-submission checklist

+Before uploading a real competition submission, confirm that:

+- [ ] the supplied example worked locally before you began modifying it;
+- [ ] your complete adapted workflow passes `local_tests/test_local.sh`;
+- [ ] your image builds for `linux/amd64`;
+- [ ] your workflow accepts the supplied `t0`;
+- [ ] your live-data logic respects the `t0` data cut-off;
+- [ ] your forecast contains exactly 72 hourly speed predictions;
+- [ ] your workflow returns the forecast through the required output path;
+- [ ] your CPU and memory request is a supported combination;
+- [ ] required runtime domains are declared in `submission.json`;
+- [ ] required model weights/assets are available at inference time;
+- [ ] your Docker image remains below the published size limit;
+- [ ] the workflow completes comfortably within the 15-minute budget;
+- [ ] `Dockerfile`, `submission.json`, and `README.md` are at the ZIP root;
+- [ ] your `README.md` documents the actual submitted workflow; and
+- [ ] you have left enough time to review a failed cloud qualification and resubmit if necessary.